spruceid/spruceid.dev/docs/glossary.md

 ### JSON Web Key (JWK)

 A JSON Web Key, or a "JWK" for short, is a subset of JSON objects specified for containing cryptographic key or set of keys.
 They were [specified](https://tools.ietf.org/html/rfc7517) in 2015 through the IETF.

-## Further Reading

-Further educational/contextual resources on decentralized identity topics can be found on the [Education page](https://identity.foundation/education/) of the Decentralized Identity Foundation.

-For insight into the core specifications authored and maintained by the W3C working group, the best overview is the github repositories section of their [homepage](https://www.w3.org/2019/did-wg/) on W3.org.
-The largely overlapping [Credentials Community Group](https://w3c-ccg.github.io/), with weekly open, recorded, and scribed [calls](https://w3c-ccg.github.io/meetings/) open to W3C non-members, is also a good venue for getting to know the debates around the core specifications.